Gaurav14cs17/LapTracker/README.md

 # WORK IN PROGRESS

 # LapTracker
 A simple linear assignment problem (LAP) object tracker that can handle gaps, splits and merges in object tracks.
-The tracking approach is inspired by:
+The tracking approach is based on:

 Jaqaman, K., Loerke, D., Mettlen, M. et al. Robust single-particle tracking in live-cell time-lapse sequences.
 Nat Methods 5, 695–702 (2008). https://doi.org/10.1038